From Operations to Power Platform Development

 3. Document Decisions

 Every architectural choice involves tradeoffs.
-I document not just what I built, but why—what alternatives I considered, what I optimized for, what future implications the decision has.
+I document not just what I built, but why and what alternatives I considered, what I optimized for, what future implications the decision has.
 This isn't extra work; it's essential for maintainability and knowledge transfer.

 4. Prioritize User Experience